eed3si9n/eed3si9n.com/content/posts/sbt-and-the-miners-of-the-wild-rest.md

 Given that there's no clear mechanism to forbid the use of Gen-AI assisted contributions, I'm taking the strategy to just state the bar the pull request must cross, which is that it must demonstrate the fix.

-I speculate that most "miners" using the Gen-AI assistance, both the junior and the senior devs, but they are arriving at different results because Gen-AI doesn't magically make programmers a better programmer, beyond regurgitating code patterns in the training set.
+I speculate that most "miners" are using the Gen-AI assistance, both the junior and the senior devs, but they are arriving at different results because Gen-AI doesn't magically make programmers a better programmer, beyond regurgitating code patterns in the training set.
 In that sense, we can think of it as a chain saw.
 If you give a chain saw to a trained carpenter, they could speed up some common tasks; however, if you give a chain saw to a novice, they wouldn't know what to cut, they wouldn't know when the cut needs planing, and likely that they would hurt themselves or damage the project.

 If people have better suggestion than carefully reviewing the PRs, testing locally, and closing untested, unexplainable, Gen-AI copy-pasted PRs and blocking the users, please let me know.

 ### a chaotic Tidelift

-In 2017, a few of the folks involved in Red Hat and Typesafe founded a company called Tidelift.
-Tidelift I think focused on enterprise subscription model to ensure security patches and licensing etc, but the novel aspect was paying the open source developers, rather than hiring them all like Red Hat did.
+In 2017, a few of the folks who were involved in Red Hat and Typesafe founded a company called _Tidelift_.
+Tidelift focused on enterprise subscription model to ensure security patches and licensing etc of open source projects; and the novel aspect was paying the open source developers, rather than hiring them all like Red Hat did.

 Gittensor seems like a chaotic version of the Tidelift where anyone can try to participate in this "gig".
-In the current form, it acts as a market of open source contribution and "miners" getting crypo coins.
-The energy expended by the project maintainers are externalities in this equation (I'm not interested in crypo coins), but like I mentioned above, we do get some interesting pull requests in return.
+In the current form, it acts as a market of open source contribution and "miners" getting crypto coins.
+The energy expended by the project maintainers are externalities in this equation (I'm not interested in crypto coins), but like I mentioned above, we do get some interesting pull requests in return.
 See also the recent news on [curl stopping their bug bounty](https://curl.se/docs/bugbounty.html):

 > Up until the end of January 2026 there was a curl bug bounty.
 It is no more.

-Not that I'm concerned about Gittensor's health, I'm not sure how sustainable the bounty program would be, if it only relied on the windfalls from the Bittensor handouts.
+Not that I'm concerned about Gittensor's health, I'm not sure how sustainable the bounty program would be, if it relied only on the windfalls from the Bittensor handouts.

   [gittensor]: https://gittensor.io/
   [scoring]: https://docs.gittensor.io/scoring.html